Been going to the same Astrology Conferences year after year?

 Voice one (face palm): Oh my God, can’t take you anywhere.

-Voice two: Well you found the button…
+Then Voice two pipes up: Well you found the button…

 Voice one: For god’s sake.
 About fucking time.